Generic name: ofatumumab [ OH-fa-TOO-mue-mab ]

 Kesimpta may harm an unborn baby.
 Use effective birth control to prevent pregnancy while using Kesimpta, and for at least 6 months after your last dose.

 If you use ofatumumab while you are pregnant, make sure any doctor caring for your new baby knows that you used the medicine during pregnancy.
 Being exposed to ofatumumab in the womb could affect your baby's vaccination schedule during the first 6 months of life.

 It may not be safe to breastfeed while using ofatumumab.
 Ask your doctor about any risk.

 How is ofatumumab given?

-You will be given other IV or oral (by mouth) medications to prevent certain side effects of ofatumumab.
+Arzerra is given as an infusion into a vein.
+A healthcare provider will give you this injection.
+You may be given other medications to help prevent a reaction to the infusion.
 You may need to start using these medications up to 2 hours before the start of your ofatumumab infusion.

 What happens if I miss a dose?

-Contact your doctor if you miss an appointment for your ofatumumab injection.
+you miss an appointment for your Arzerra injection; or

 What happens if I overdose?